aica-technology/api/docs/docs/reference/02-manual-installation-launch.md

 ## Persistent user data

-AICA applications and URDF hardware can be uploaded to a user database through the API or Developer Interface UI.
+AICA applications and URDF hardware can be uploaded to a user database through the API or AICA Studio.
 Because the docker container is isolated from the host filesystem, the local database will be lost when the container exists.
 To persist local data between sessions, create a dedicated directory somewhere on the host.
 For example, use `mkdir ~/.aica-data` to keep the data folder hidden in the home folder.
 Then execute the normal run command with an additional volume mount for the user data.

 :::note